WNUC-LP

 WNUC-LP (96.7 FM) is a community radio station in Detroit, Michigan, having launched in 2016 as a grassroots affiliate of Pacifica Radio.
 The station covers the immediate New Center neighborhood, and from Downtown Detroit to North End.
 Its format is a mixture of Urban Gospel and community talk radio.

-Due to its proximity and frequency, the station is subject to interference from nearby CHYR-FM in Leamington, Ontario, which broadcasts at a substantially higher power (10 kW).
+Due to its proximity and shared frequency with CHYR-FM in Leamington, Ontario, the stations do have conflicting interference within the downtowns of both Detroit and Windsor.